 Whole and universal life insurance policies have no set term.
-Unlike term policies, they don’t expire.
-They simply continue on for as long as you pay the premiums.
+These policies don’t expire.
+They continue on for as long as you pay the premiums.

 Like term insurance, whole and universal life insurance pay a death benefit to your named beneficiary when you die.
 But, unlike term insurance, whole and universal life insurance policies also accumulate value while you are alive.
-That makes them an asset in your divorce.
+That makes them assets in your divorce.

-Life insurance is typically used in divorce to secure ongoing financial obligations from one spouse to the other.
-It can also secure financial obligations to the children.
-So, for example, if you have to pay your any kind of support, you may be required to maintain life insurance with a death benefit big enough to cover those payments if you die.
+In divorce, life insurance is typically used to secure any ongoing financial obligations.
+You can use it to secure alimony or spousal support.
+You can also use it to secure child support and children’s expenses.
+So, for example, if your spouse has to pay child support and contribute to your kids’ college educational expenses, you can require him/her to have to maintain life insurance with a death benefit big enough to cover those payments if s/he dies.

 Life insurance may be required to secure the payment of:

 - child support,

 - any other type of ongoing financial obligation from one spouse to another.

 What You Need to Know About Life Insurance and Divorce

 The first thing you need to know about life insurance in your divorce is to look for it!